joedski/musings/Javascript/Lazy-Loaded Views in Various View Libraries/hyperapp-v1/README.md

 ```

 Note that the underlying component is actually implemented in `someComponent.impl.js` while the publicly facing async component is at `someComponent.js`.

+#### What Could Be Better

+I feel like the `showLoading` thing is a bit weird.
+It's sorta random, really.
+Given that component definitions are more or less static, though, I'm not sure what to do about that.
+Certainly this that the behavior is undefined if multiple Async Components use the same Key but different Delays.
+Of course, if they use the same Key, you're also saying they have the same Render function, which may not be what you're thinking...

+Also, currently, delay is always at least 1 microtask long.
+Not sure if that's ideal or not.